princeton-geophysics/documentation/docs/vscode/remotecodeediting.md

    containing your code just as you would on your local machine with th difference that you are exploring the file system of the remote machine.

-***DISCLAIMER 1***: Only
-connect to specific folder on the clusters, do not connect to, e.g.
-`/scratch/gpfs/`.
-This folder contains all users and all their files.
+***DISCLAIMER 1***: Only connect to specific folder on the clusters, do _not_ connect to, e.g. `/scratch/gpfs/<puid>` or `/home/<puid>`.
+These folder contain all users and all their files.
 Vscode frequently updates the file explorer.
 This update takes longer the larger the amount of subdirectories vscode has to scan.
-In the case of `/home/` or `/scratch/gpfs/`, the amount of subdirectories is immense
+In the case of `/home/` or `/scratch/gpfs/`, the amount of subdirectories is immense.

 ***DISCLAIMER 2***: There are a thousand reasons why your session may not start succesfully.
 A first step in the debugging process should always be: 'Can I